-CertainTeed manufactures a variety of high quality, durable asphalt roofing systems and Northeast Home & Energy is certified to install all of them.
+CertainTeed manufactures a variety of high quality, durable asphalt roofing systems.
 Asphalt roofing shingles are the most commonly used covering on residential properties in the market.
 Asphalt’s primary purpose in roofing shingles is to serve as a waterproofing agent.
 Asphalt also holds the granules in place and adds to the overall strength of the roofing shingle.
 The best asphalt will stay flexible and will not dry out or become hard or brittle for the expected life of the roofing shingle.

 Strip asphalt roofing shingles are single-layered asphalt roofing shingles typically designed to look like slate.
 Strip roofing shingles are usually the lightest weight asphalt roofing shingles available in the market.
 Built on a tough fiberglass base, each shingle provides resistance to blow-off and tearing.